Matt-Willis-20/Matt-Willis-20/README.md

 ### Hi, I'm Matt :wave:

 I'm a frontend web developer, currently living in Luton, UK.

-I love to solve problems, create great looking web pages and apps, and I have a relentless drive to be the best programmer I can!
+I love to solve problems, create modern, user-centric web pages and apps, and I have a relentless drive to be the best programmer I can!

+Having worked in both the private and public sectors, I have a wealth of experience which I can leverage as a programmer: communication, teamwork, project management, process improvement, relationship-building, stakeholder management, and leadership.

+If you would like to discuss job opportinuties, a new collaboration, my projects, or simply say hi and build your network, please reach out.

 ### Where to find me: